Skip to main content

 For students who ‘struggle’ to meet the expectations, this will be the standard course of action:

-I am sure that it will be a great year and that your children and their instructors will develop relationships of mutual respect.
+The aim is that your children and their instructors will develop relationships of mutual respect.

 Special Circumstances or Needs – Behavioural, Learning, Medical